 - When possible, avoid running processes as root inside containers.
 Containers do not provide complete isolation from a security standpoint, so it's better to run a container process as a non-privileged user.

 This reference architecture provides an Azure Resource Manager template for provisioning the cloud resources, and its dependencies.
 With the use of [Azure Resource Manager templates][arm-template] you can use Azure DevOps Services to provision different environments in minutes, for example to replicate production scenarios.
-This allows you save cost and provision load testing environment only when needed.
+This allows you to save cost and provision load testing environment only when needed.

 Consider following the workload isolation criteria to structure your ARM template, a workload is typically defined as an arbitrary unit of functionality; you could, for example, have a separate template for the cluster and then other for the dependant services.
 Workload isolation enables DevOps to perform continuous integration and continuous delivery (CI/CD), since every workload is associated and managed by its corresponding DevOps team.